-Discrimination in the Workplace Employment and labor laws prohibit unfavorable or unfair treatment of an applicant or employee based on race, color, religion, sex, natural origin, disability, or age.
-Both federal and Florida State law forbid “discrimination when it comes to any aspect of employment, including hiring, firing, pay, job assignments, promotions, layoff, training, fringe benefits, and any other term or condition of employment.”
+Employment and labor laws prohibit discriminatory or unfair treatment of an applicant or employee based on race, color, religion, sex, national origin, disability, age, or parental status.
+Federal law forbids “discrimination when it comes to any aspect of employment, including hiring, firing, pay, job assignments, promotions, layoff, training, fringe benefits, and any other term or condition of employment.”

-Two major types of discrimination concerning race, color, and natural origin are addressed and prohibited under Titles VI and VII of the Civil Rights Act of 1964.
+Two major types of discrimination concerning race, color, and national origin are addressed and prohibited under Titles VI and VII of the Civil Rights Act of 1964.
 An employer may be in violation of the law(s) if they:

 Employers may also not publish notices or advertisements for employment indicating a preference or prohibition of a certain race or ethnicity.

-Any company or organization receiving Federal financial assistance from the Department of Health and Human Services may not, based on race, color, or origin:
+Any company or organization receiving federal financial assistance from the Department of Health and Human Services may not, based on race, color, or origin:

-Hiring (e.g. an applicant, with excellent credentials and qualifications, is denied employment on the basis of sex)
+- Hiring (e.g., an applicant, with excellent credentials and qualifications is denied employment on the basis of sex)

-- Firing (e.g. a female employee is let go due to “cutbacks,” while a male employee with less seniority remains employed)
+- Firing (e.g., a female employee is let go due to “cutbacks,” while a male employee with less seniority remains employed)

-Promotion (e.g. female employee who has been with a company for a long time is passed over for a promotion for a male with less experience)
+- Promotion (e.g., female employee who has been with a company for a long time is passed over for a promotion for a male with less experience)

-Benefits (e.g. requiring female employees to use sick and vacation days for maternity leave, while offering long-term disability plans for male employees who sustain an injury)
+- Benefits (e.g, requiring female employees to use sick and vacation days for maternity leave, while offering long-term disability plans for male employees who sustain an injury)

-Training Opportunities (e.g. sending employees of only one sex for special training sessions that are developed to enhance job performance)
+- Training Opportunities (e.g., sending employees of only one sex for special training sessions that are developed to enhance job performance)